mah0001/metadata-editor-docs-v2/documenting_microdata.md

 **UNIVERSE AND GEOGRAPHIC COVERAGE**

-- **`universe`** The universe is the group of persons (or other units of observations, like dwellings, facilities, or other) that are the object of the study and to which any analytic results refer.
+- **`Universe`** (*universe*) The universe is the group of persons (or other units of observations, like dwellings, facilities, or other) that are the object of the study and to which any analytic results refer.
 The universe will rarely cover the entire population of the country.
 Sample household surveys, for example, may not cover homeless, nomads, diplomats, community households.
 Population censuses do not cover diplomats.
 Facility surveys may be limited to facilities of a certain type (e.g., public schools).
 Try to provide the most detailed information possible on the population covered by the survey/census, focusing on excluded categories of the population.
 For household surveys, age, nationality, and residence commonly help to delineate a given universe, but any of a number of factors may be involved, such as sex, race, income, veteran status, criminal convictions, etc. In general, it should be possible to tell from the description of the universe whether a given individual or element (hypothetical or real) is a member of the population under study.

-- **`nation`** Indicates the country or countries (or "economies", or "territories") covered in the study (but not the sub-national geographic areas).
+- **`Country`** (*nation*) Indicates the country or countries (or "economies", or "territories") covered in the study (but not the sub-national geographic areas).
 If the study covers more than one country, they will be entered separately.
   - **`name`** The country name, even in cases where the study does not cover the entire country.
   - **`abbreviation`** The `abbreviation` will contain a country code, preferably the 3-letter [ISO 3166-1 country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3).

+- **`Geographic coverage`** (*geog_coverage*) Information on the geographic coverage of the study.
+This includes the total geographic scope of the data, and any additional levels of geographic coding provided in the variables.
+Typical entries will be "National coverage", "Urban areas", "Rural areas", "State of ...", "Capital city", etc. This does not describe where the data were collected; it describes which area the data are representative of.
+This means for example that a sample survey could be declared as having a national coverage even if some districts of the country where not included in the sample, as long as the sample is nationally representative.

-- **`geog_coverage_notes`** Additional information on the geographic coverage of the study entered as a free text field.
+- **`Geographic coverage notes`** (*geog_coverage_notes*) Additional information on the geographic coverage of the study entered as a free text field.

-- **`geog_unit`** Describes the levels of geographic aggregation covered by the data.
+- **`Geographic unit`** (*geog_unit*) Describes the levels of geographic aggregation covered by the data.
 Particular attention must be paid to include information on the lowest geographic area for which data are representative.

-- **`bbox`** This element is used to define one or multiple bounding box(es), which are the rectangular fundamental geometric description of the geographic coverage of the data.
+- **`Bounding box`** (*bbox*) This element is used to define one or multiple bounding box(es), which are the rectangular fundamental geometric description of the geographic coverage of the data.
 A bounding box is defined by west and east longitudes and north and south latitudes, and includes the largest geographic extent of the dataset's geographic coverage.
 The bounding box provides the geographic coordinates of the top left (north/west) and bottom-right (south/east) corners of a rectangular area.
 This element can be used in catalogs as the first pass of a coordinate-based search.
 This element is optional, but if the `bound_poly` element (see below) is used, then the `bbox` element must be included.
   - **`west`** West longitude of the bounding box.
   - **`east`** East longitude of the bounding box.
   - **`south`** South latitude of the bounding box.
   - **`north`** North latitude of the bounding box.

-- **`bound_poly`** The `bbox` metadata element (see above) describes a rectangular area representing the entire geographic coverage of a dataset.
+- **`Bounding polygon`** (*bound_poly*) The `bbox` metadata element (see above) describes a rectangular area representing the entire geographic coverage of a dataset.
 The element `bound_poly` allows for a more detailed description of the geographic coverage, by allowing multiple and non-rectangular polygons (areas) to be described.
 This is done by providing list(s) of latitude and longitude coordinates that define the area(s).
 It should only be used to define the <U>outer</u> boundaries of the covered areas.
 This field is intended to enable a refined coordinate-based search, not to actually map an area.
 Note that if the `bound_poly` element is used, then the element `bbox` MUST be present as well, and all points enclosed by the `bound_poly` MUST be contained within the bounding box defined in `bbox`.
   - **`lat`** The latitude of the coordinate.
   - **`lon`** The longitude of the coordinate.

-- **`geog_coverage`** Information on the geographic coverage of the study.
-This includes the total geographic scope of the data, and any additional levels of geographic coding provided in the variables.
-Typical entries will be "National coverage", "Urban areas", "Rural areas", "State of ...", "Capital city", etc. This does not describe where the data were collected; it describes which area the data are representative of.
-This means for example that a sample survey could be declared as having a national coverage even if some districts of the country where not included in the sample, as long as the sample is nationally representative.

 **PRODUCERS AND SPONSORS**

-**`authoring_entity`** The name and affiliation of the person, corporate body, or agency responsible for the study’s substantive and intellectual content (the "authoring entity" or “primary investigator”).
+**`authoring_entity`** (**) The name and affiliation of the person, corporate body, or agency responsible for the study’s substantive and intellectual content (the "authoring entity" or “primary investigator”).
 Generally, in a survey, the authoring entity will be the institution implementing the survey.
 Repeat the element for each authoring entity, and enter the `affiliation` when relevant.
 If various institutions have been equally involved as main investigators, then should all be listed.
 This only includes the agencies responsible for the implementation of the study, not sponsoring agencies or entities providing technical assistance (for which other metadata elements are available).
 The order in which authoring entities are listed is discretionary.
 It can be alphabetic or by significance of contribution.
 Individual persons can also be mentioned, if not prohibited by privacy protection rules.
 - **`name`** The name of the person, corporate body, or agency responsible for the work's substantive and intellectual content.
 The primary investigator will in most cases be an institution, but could also be an individual in the case of small-scale academic surveys.
 If persons are mentioned, use the appropriate format of *Surname, First name*.
 - **`affiliation`** The affiliation of the person, corporate body, or agency mentioned in `name`.

-- **`producers`** This field is provided to list other interested parties and persons that have played a significant but not the leading technical role in implementing and producing the data (which will be listed in `authoring_entity`), and not the financial sponsors (which will be listed in `funding_agencies`).
+- **`producers`** (**) This field is provided to list other interested parties and persons that have played a significant but not the leading technical role in implementing and producing the data (which will be listed in `authoring_entity`), and not the financial sponsors (which will be listed in `funding_agencies`).
   - **`name`** The name of the person or organization.
   - **`abbr`** The official abbreviation of the organization mentioned in `name`.
   - **`affiliation`** The affiliation of the person or organization mentioned in `name`.
   - **`role`** A succinct description of the specific contribution by the person or organization in the production of the data.

-- **`funding_agencies`** The source(s) of funds for the production of the study.
+- **`funding_agencies`** (**) The source(s) of funds for the production of the study.
 If different funding agencies sponsored different stages of the production process, use the `role` attribute to distinguish them.
   - **`name`** The name of the funding agency.
   - **`abbr`** The abbreviation (acronym) of the funding agency mentioned in `name`.
   - **`grant`** The grant number.
 If an agency has provided more than one grant, list them all separated with a ";".
   - **`role`** The specific contribution of the funding agency mentioned in `name`.
 This element is used when multiple funding agencies are listed to distinguish their specific contributions.

-- **`study_budget`** This is a free-text field, not a structured element.
+- **`study_budget`** (**) This is a free-text field, not a structured element.
 The budget of a study will ideally be described by budget line.
 The currency used to describe the budget should be specified.
 This element can also be used to document issues related to the budget (e.g., documenting possible under-run and over-run).

-- **`oth_id`** This element is used to acknowledge any other people and organizations that have in some form contributed to the study.
+- **`oth_id`** (**) This element is used to acknowledge any other people and organizations that have in some form contributed to the study.
 This does not include other producers which should be listed in `producers`, and financial sponsors which should be listed in the element `funding_agencies`.
   - **`name`** The name of the person or organization.
   - **`affiliation`** The affiliation of the person or organization mentioned in `name`.
   - **`role`** A brief description of the specific role of the person or organization mentioned in `name`.